kg4zow/mdbook-template/README.md

 >
 > If you don't have it and don't want to install it, you can also use the GitHub web interface to create a repo by hand.

-If you're publishing to GitHub Pages, be aware that it might take a minute or two before the page is published.
+If you're publishing to GitHub Pages, be aware that it might take a few minutes before the page is published.

 ## Working on the book's content